Intel 8080: 16-bit operations

 Although the 8080 is generally an 8-bit processor, it has limited abilities to perform 16-bit operations.
 Any of the three 16-bit register pairs (BC, DE, or HL, referred to as B, D, H in Intel documents) or SP can be loaded with an immediate 16-bit value (using LXI), incremented or decremented (using INX and DCX), or added to HL (using DAD).
 By adding HL to itself, it is possible to achieve the same result as a 16-bit arithmetical left shift with one instruction.
 The only 16-bit instructions that affect any flag is DAD, which sets the CY (carry) flag in order to allow for programmed 24-bit or 32-bit arithmetic (or larger), needed to implement floating-point arithmetic.
+BC, DE, HL, or PSW can be copied to and from the stack using PUSH and POP.
 A stack frame can be allocated using DAD SP and SPHL.
 A branch to a computed pointer can be executed with PCHL.
 LHLD loads HL from directly addressed memory and SHLD stores HL likewise.
 The XCHG instruction exchanges the values of the HL and DE register pairs.
 XTHLexchanges last item pushed on stack with HL.
+None of these 16-bit operations were supported on the earlier Intel 8008.